-Companies that prioritise EX excellence over the next few quarters will stand to accrue exponential gains.
+Companies that prioritize EX excellence over the next few quarters will stand to accrue exponential gains.
 They will be well-positioned to gain from a bullish market through faster innovation, superior products, and more customer-centric service.
 They will also continue to save on bottom-line costs.

 To achieve this, however, companies need to relook at the state of employee experience at present and from a pre-pandemic perspective, apply continuous listening strategies to understand the real needs, expectations, pains, and motivators of the workforce.
-This will deliver a data-driven plan that brings about meaningful and sustained improvements in EX, which uplifts organisational success at this crucial time in human history.
+This will deliver a data-driven plan that brings about meaningful and sustained improvements in EX, which uplifts organizational success at this crucial time in human history.

 Learn how to assess the state of employee experience, find improvement opportunities and gain from a post-COVID-19 economy

-Employee experience is defined as the cumulative impact of the multiple interactions that an employee encounters over their tenure with an organisation, spread across all job-related sites, including the physical office, a WFH environment, commute, work-related travel, and the mind space inhabited during work.
+Employee experience is defined as the cumulative impact of the multiple interactions that an employee encounters over their tenure with an organization, spread across all job-related sites, including the physical office, a WFH environment, commute, work-related travel, and the mind space inhabited during work.